 - Butterfly gardens, swamp milkweed, buttonbush and other plants are part of the pollinator gardens at the Eagle Watch Nature Trail at Flint Creek Power Plant in Arkansas.

 Overall, our efforts and initiatives to implement pollinator-friendly projects on managed lands demonstrate the significant role electric power companies play in boosting pollinator habitats nationwide.
 These efforts also add to our knowledge of the feasibility and compatibility of supporting natural ecosystems on our property and within our ROWs.

 - Wetland and Stream Habitats

-The AEP Foundation donated $35,000 to the City of Port Aransas Joan & Scott Holt Paradise Pond to support the restoration and expansion of the local wetland.
-Paradise Pond is a freshwater wetland and important stop for migratory birds traveling down the Gulf Coast.
+The AEP Foundation donated $35,000 to the City of Port Aransas Joan and Scott Holt Paradise Pond located in Texas to support the restoration and expansion of the local wetland.
+Paradise Pond is a freshwater wetland and an important stop for migratory birds traveling down the Gulf Coast.
 Saltwater surge and high winds from Hurricane Harvey killed many native trees and damaged the ecosystem.
 Restoration of the site will give the community and tourists access to engaging with nature along the boardwalk and observation decks, which will be increasingly important as the community recovers from Hurricane Harvey and the COVID-19 pandemic.